sudanchapagain/zide/README.md

 1. If you're not currently in a `zellij` session, it'll start one
 1. If you're in an existing `zellij` session, it'll create a new tab

+### Options
+1. `--picker`: File picker to use.
+Available file pickers are listed in bin/lib.
+Equivalent to setting `ZIDE_FILE_PICKER` env var.
+1. `--tab-name`: Optional name to give the newly opened tab.
+1. `-T`: Name the newly opened tab after the directory being opened (ignored if `--tab-name` is set).

 ### Available Layouts